 I believe person-centered care should be actually delivered instead of being given lip service as it is in many long-term care facilities, nursing homes and memory care units.
-I believe private and institutional care for the elderly must radically change in Quebec, the Canadian province in which I previously lived, in Ontario, where I live now, and in the rest of Canada as well as across Canada and the rest of the world.
+I believe private and institutional care for the elderly must radically change in Quebec, the Canadian province in which I previously lived, in Ontario, where I live now, and in the rest of Canada as well as the rest of the world.
 We can do better.
 Much better.
 There are people and places providing excellent care.
 Let’s learn how they do it.
 Let’s follow their example, apply their models, use their experience to create a world in which people who have dementia can continue to live meaningful lives.

 I am appalled by the way antipsychotic medications such as quetiapine (Seroquel) and risperdone (Respirdal) are used to sedate vulnerable elderly people like my mom to make them quiet and compliant for the sake of convenience and cost reduction.
 Most responsive behaviours exhibited by people who live with dementia are rational responses to unmet needs and unsuitable environments.
 Elderly people with dementia should not be given antipsychotic medications unless and until all other non pharmacologic avenues have been tried.
 Natural care partners and paid care workers should be trained in effective care skills, and empowered to use them.

 This blog is a platform for my advocacy for positive tools, techniques and strategies, and against the inappropriate use of antipsychotic drugs in dementia care.
 If you like what you see and read, I invite you to subscribe for free.
 What you will get is an eclectic mix of passionate advocacy, personal stories, powerful poetry and practical strategies, tips and techniques that support person-centered care.

 Besides being a blogger, I’m a trainer and a personal dementia care coach.
 If you would like to benefit from my workshops or my one-on-one personal coaching by telephone or Skype, please use the form below to contact me.
 I provide coaching and workshops on a not-for-profit basis, and only through donations to my blog.